cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 panic upon a `DeriveKeyPairError` failure given that it only occurs with negligible probability, whereas other implementations may retry the failed DeriveKeyPair operation.
 See {{derive-key-pair}} for more information.
+As another example, some implementations of the DHKEM specified in this document may choose to transform `ValidationError` from `DH()` into an `EncapError` from `Encap()`, whereas others may choose to raise `ValidationError` unmodified.

 Applications using HPKE APIs should not assume that the errors here are complete, nor should they assume certain classes of errors will always manifest the same way